 Nurse Practitioner Graduate School Programs

-Nurse practitioners (NP) are registered nurses (RN) with advanced patient care education that allows them to provide primary care.
+Nurse practitioners (NPs) are registered nurses (RNs) with advanced patient care education that allows them to provide primary care.
 While nurse practitioners do not have the same professional abilities as doctors, they can usually diagnose and treat patients without doctor supervision.
-After earning a graduate degree, NPs are eligible to for state licensure and national certification by organizations like the American Academy of Nurse Practitioners.
+After earning a graduate degree, NPs are eligible for state licensure and national certification by organizations like the American Academy of Nurse Practitioners.